luminovang/documentation/base/functions.md

 **Return Value:**

-`IPAddress` - Returns a ip address class instance.
+`Luminova\Functions\IPAddress` - Returns a ip address class instance.

 **See Also**